Short answer is No.

 At 10am, white on 20°, black on 31°…

 At 11am, white on 43°, black on 55°…

 At 12am, white on 65°, black on 78°…

 Both got extremely hot and I just couldn’t touch them any longer, but yes the black was a fraction hotter

-Clearly, white or any bright colour are the best choice… The material also play a massive role in retaining heat… If you can, go for fibreglass as it does offer the best of both world and it will not required as much insulation as composite aluminium or Zincalume panels.
+Clearly, white or any bright colour are the best choice… The material also play a massive role in retaining heat… If you can, go for fibreglass as it does offer the best of both world and it will not require as much insulation as composite aluminium or Zincalume panels.